arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/features.md

 The **WisGate Edge Pro** gateway is an industrial-graded device with high reliability and suits every requirements for an IoT commercial deployment.

-It supports 16 LoRaWAN® channels thanks to a Dual LoRaWAN® Concentrator, and multi backhaul connectivity via Ethernet, Wi-Fi, and Cellular LTE.
+It supports 16 LoRaWAN® channels thanks to a Dual LoRaWAN® Concentrator, and multi backhaul connectivity via Ethernet, Wi-Fi®, and Cellular LTE.
 The design of its enclosure allows internal antennas for LTE, Wi-Fi, and GPS.

 It is powered by OpenWRT which allows to develop custom applications.